 The Einstein Foundation Berlin promotes international cutting-edge research in and for Berlin.
-It was founded in 2009 by the State of Berlin.
+Established in 2009 by the State of Berlin as a civil-law foundation, it has since strengthened Berlin as a center of research and enhanced its visibility worldwide.

-The scientists we fund are doing exceptional work in their field – they are driving forward the fight against cancer as well as the study of antiquity.
-Among them are three Nobel Prize winners and numerous recipients of other awards, such as the Gottfried Wilhelm Leibniz Prize of the German Research Foundation or the ERC Advanced Grant of the European Research Council.
+The scientists we fund are doing exceptional work in their respective fields: they develop new approaches in medical research, analyze the digital transformation, and investigate how societies change.
+Among them are three Nobel laureates as well as numerous recipients of prestigious awards – including the Gottfried Wilhelm Leibniz Prize of the German Research Foundation and grants from the European Research Council.

 For research.
 For Berlin.